Jonesbilly1/m2x-ruby/README.md

 ## Example

-In order to be able to use this gem you will need an [AT&T M2X](https://m2x.att.com/) API key and a Data Source ID.
-If you don't have an API key, create an account and, once registered and with your account activated, create a new [Data Source Blueprint](https://m2x.att.com/blueprints), and copy the `Feed ID` and `API Key` values.
+In order to run this example, you will need a `Feed ID` and `API Key`.
+If you don't have any, access your M2X account, create a new [Data Source Blueprint](https://m2x.att.com/blueprints), and copy the `Feed ID` and `API Key` values.
 The following script will send your CPU load average to three different streams named `load_1m`, `load_5m` and `load_15`.
 Check that there's no need to create a stream in order to write values into it:

 ```ruby
 #! /usr/bin/env ruby